Gametrics/standards/grc.md

 20211224 S MSC OEM Ctrlport3,    // On November 24, 2021: Swapped part / Miscellaneous component / OEM part / [Freetext] Controller port 3
 20211224 S DDA 3RD|              // On November 24, 2021: Swapped part / Disc Drive assembly / 3rd party component
 ```
-Figure: A full GCR1 with history, expanded for ease of reading (note: not a valid code on its own, as newlines are not an allowed character {#encoding})
+Figure: A full GCR1 with history, expanded for ease of reading (note: not a valid code on its own, as newlines and spaces not an allowed characters [#encoding])

 # Legal